 Ati-Atihan Festival | Kalibo, Aklan, Philippines

 Ati-Atihan Festival honors the Infant Jesus, Sto.
 Niño but actually traces its pagan roots back to 1200AD.
+Indeed, in this time of uncertainties, more people hold on stronger to our faith and devotion to the Sto.
+Niño.

 There are a few versions of how it came about.
 One is the welcome feast that the Atis gave to the 10 Bornean datus after a riddled trade of land for textiles, brass basins, a golden “salakot” & a long necklace.